anikush-yes/Cypress-ToDoList-tests/README.md

-# 🚀Cypress Test Suite for To-Do List Application
+# ✔️Cypress Test Suite for To-Do List Application

-Overview
+## 🪟 Overview

 This project contains automated tests for the To-Do List application using Cypress.